usnistgov/TaML/README.md

 This repository contains code to incorporate imperfect theory into machine learning for improved prediction and explainability.
 Specifically, it focuses on the case study of the dimensions of a polymer chain in different solvent qualities.
 For machine learning methods, three methods are considered: Gaussian Process Regression with heteroscedastic noise, Gaussian Process Regression with homoscedastic noise and Random Forest.

 This code is provided to supplement a manuscript to be published.
-For those wishing to incorporate key ideas from the manuscript including incorporating theory and using Gaussian Process Regression with heteroscedastic noise, we suggest starting with `MethodComparision_GPR_HeteroscedasticNoise` in the notebook folder.
+For those wishing to incorporate key ideas from the manuscript including incorporating theory and using Gaussian Process Regression with heteroscedastic noise, we suggest starting with `MethodComparison_GPR_HeteroscedasticNoise` in the notebook folder.
 However, all the code needed to reproduce all of the figures is provided.

 ## Running the code

-All code Python based and can be used on any operating system.
+All code is written in Python and can be used on any operating system.

 First clone the code via